unknownv2/CoreHook.Host/README.md

 An example for building the X64 `corerundll64.dll` in the `Release` configuration:

 ```
-msbuild Windows/corerundll.sln /p:Configuration=Release /p:Platform=x64
+msbuild build/msvc/corerundll.sln /p:Configuration=Release /p:Platform=x64
 ```

 The build output DLL will be inside the `Windows` folder.

 ### CMake

 You can also build the library using CMake.
-You can run the `win-vs-2017.cmd` file to build for the `x86` and `x64` architectures.
+You can run the `scripts/win-vs-2017.cmd` file to build for the `x86` and `x64` architectures.
 This also gives you the option to generate and build with an older version of `Visual Studio` such as `VS 2015` or `VS 2013`.

-Build by running from the root of the repository directory:
+You can build by running these commands from the root of the repository:
 ```
 cd scripts
 win-vs-2017.cmd